mark-gerarts/automapper-plus/README.md

 Sometimes you have properties which contain a list of different types of objects e.g. when you load all entities with [single table inheritance](https://www.doctrine-project.org/projects/doctrine-orm/en/2.8/reference/inheritance-mapping.html#single-table-inheritance).
 You can use
-`MapToMultiple` to map every object to a possible different one.
+`MapToAnyOf` to map every object to a possible different one.
 Keep in mind that the mapping for the child class has to be registered as well.
 The source property can be both a single value or a collection.